queenisabaer/isbaner-vineyard/README.md

 - __About us Page__

 The *About us* page consists of three parts.
 The first part tells the short story about the owners of the vineyard, the second gives some information about the grape chasselas and the third part highlights the region where the vinyard is located.
-Each section contains an image, a heading, some text and a button.
+Each section contains an image, a heading, some text and a link.
 When viewed on a mobile phone the image will be placed on top of the heading.
-The buttons change their apperence when hovered.
+The links change their apperence when hovered.

 ![About us Page](assets/images/readme/about-section.png)